top of page

 My involvement in the union began at Seymour Dual Language Academy when I saw the importance of what the Chief Rep was doing there.
 I began to sit with her to learn aspects of the Union and became a Building Rep. After she retired, I became the Chief Rep at Seymour.
 Once a Chief Rep, I learned of the Executive Board and submitted by application and resume in 2013 and since that time I was elected to serve on the Executive Board as a Unit 1 Director.
 Throughout my years on the Executive Board, I have participated in many Rallies, NYSUT conventions, and AFT conventions.
 In this process I have learned how unions continue to develop to be most effective in these changing and challenging times.
 It has been an Honor and continues to be an Honor to serve on the STA Executive Board as a Unit 1 Director.

-In my more than 30 years in Syracuse City Schools I’ve held various positions: teacher, teaching assistant sub, and teaching assistant.
+For more than 35 years in the Syracuse City Schools I've held various positions; teacher, teaching assistant sub, and teaching assistant.
 I am known to be outspoken, dedicated and very passionate when it comes to my family, my coworkers and my union.
 I put forth the effort to stay involved and keep members informed.

 Mark Warner, Unit 8 Director